trustoverip/tswg-trust-registry-service-profile/spec.md

       "properties": {
         "id": {
           "type": "string",
-          "description": "The decentralized identifier representing the profile in the DID format."
+          "description": "The unique identifier of the profile document within a governance framework."
         },
+        "owner": {
+          "type": "string",
+          "description": "The owner of the profile document" },
         "type": {
           "type": "string",